ryokuramoto/smarthome-delivery/README.md

 This project aims to develop a cost-effective and efficient home delivery system using basic components, including the ESP32 microcontroller, ultrasonic sensor, and servo motor.
 The system integrates key technologies such as Blynk for mobile app interaction, real-time notifications, and GPS location tracking.

+## Documentation

+For a detailed overview of the project, please refer to the [Technical Report](Smart%20Home%20Delivery_Technical%20Report.pdf).

 ## Components

 - ESP32 module with camera